Nickel boride catalyst

 Nickel boride is the common name of materials composed chiefly of the elements nickel and boron that are widely used as catalysts in organic chemistry.
 Their approximate chemical composition is Ni_{2.5}B, and they are often incorrectly denoted "Ni_{2}B" in organic chemistry publications.

 Nickel boride catalysts are typically prepared by reacting a salt of nickel with sodium borohydride.
 The composition and properties vary depending on the specific preparation method.
 The two most common forms, described and evaluated in detail by Herbert C. Brown and Charles Allan Brown in 1963, are known as P−1 nickel and P−2 nickel.

 These catalysts are usually obtained as black granules (P−1) or colloidal suspensions (P−2).
 They are air-stable, non-magnetic and non-pyrophoric, but slowly react with water to form nickel hydroxide Ni(OH)_{2}.
 They are insoluble in all solvents, but react with concentrated mineral acids.
 They are claimed to be more effective hydrogenation catalysts than Raney nickel.

 History

 These catalysts originate during World War II with the work of a research group led by Hermann I. Schlesinger, discoverer of borohydrides.
-They noted that reaction of NaBH_{4} with salts of certain transition metals yielded black precipitates, and that the cobalt product catalyzed the decomposition of borohydride.
+They noted that reaction of Sodium borohydride NaBH_{4} with salts of certain transition metals yielded black precipitates, and that the cobalt product catalyzed the decomposition of borohydride.
 However, their research was focused on war-related applications, and the black precipitate was not investigated further.

 In 1951, Raymond Paul and others investigated the reaction of NaBH_{4} with nickel chloride, sulfate, and acetate in various solvents and measured their performance as hydrogenation catalysts.

 In 1963, H. C. Brown and Charles A. Brown reported the synthesis and performance of two similar catalysts, which they denoted by "P-1" (the same as Paul's) and "P-2", obtained by reacting sodium borohydride with nickel acetate in water and ethanol, respectively.